Stepanavan: History

 The area of modern-day Stepanavan was first settled during the 4th millennium BC.
-The remains of an ancient fortress is found in the western edge of the town dating back to the 3rd millennium BC.
+The remains of an ancient fortress are found on the western edge of the town dating back to the 3rd millennium BC.
 Later, it became part of the Urartu Kingdom between the 8th and 6th centuries BC.
 After the Achaemenid invasion, the region became part of the Satrapy of Armenia between the 6th and 4th centuries BC.
 With the establishment of the Kingdom of Armenia in 331 BC, the region became part of the Tashir canton of Gugark; the 13th province of Greater Armenia.

 Following the partition of Armenia in 387 between the Byzantine Empire and Sassanid Persia, and the subsequent collapse of Arsacid Armenia in 428, Eastern Armenia including Tashir region became under the rule of Sassanid Persia.
 However, the earliest records about human settlement in modern-day Stepanavan dates back to the 5th century, when the basilica of the Holy Mother of God was built on the shores of Dzoraget River (destroyed by the Soviets during the 1930s).

 During the 2nd half of the 7th century, Armenia was conquered by the Arab invaders.
 At the end of the 9th century, Tashir became part of the newly established Bagratid Kingdom of Armenia.
 In 979, King Kiurike I founded the Kingdom of Tashir-Dzoraget (alternatively known as the Kingdom of Lori) under the rule of the Kiurikian dynasty and the protectorate of the Bagratid kings of Armenia.
 The Kiurikians ruled the kingdom until 1118 when Tashir-Dzoraget became part of the Kingdom of Georgia.

 The Seljuks invaded the region in the early 12th century, but their rule did not last long and in 1118-1122 the Georgian king David the Builder conquered Lori and granted the rule to the Georgian-Armenian Orbelian Dynasty.
 The Orbelians revolted unsuccessfully in 1177, after which a Kipchak named Khubasari was appointed spasalari of Lori.
 Later in 1185, the province became ruled by the Zakarian dynasty after Queen Tamar of Georgia appointed the Zakarid prince Sarkis as its governor.
 The Holy Saviour chapel dating back to the 13th century is still found at the centre of modern-day Stepanavan.
 Located on the northern trade route, Tashir region turned into a significant commercial centre in medieval Armenia.
 However, the region was devastated by the Mongol invasion of 1236 led by Chaghatai Khan, and the Zakarian dynasty declined by the second half of the 14th century.